 Majors who wish to become middle or secondary school teachers may enter a five-year program that culminates in both a Bachelor’s in English (B.A.) and a Master’s degree in Teaching (M.T.).
 Our English Education majors are recruited by the most selective school districts in the country.
 Recently one of our English Education majors was honored as National Teacher of the Year.

-The Department of English also hosts an Interdisciplinary Program in Cinema Studies and offers a number of stimulating film-related courses.
+The Department of English & Modern Foreign Languages also hosts an Interdisciplinary Program in Cinema Studies and offers a number of stimulating film-related courses.
 Recently, for example, students enrolled in a course in scriptwriting focused on adapting the work of novelist Omar Tyree.
 At the end of the course their work was critiqued in person by Mr. Tyree.

 Regardless of sequence, a major may choose among a wide variety of upper-level writing courses (including technical writing, fiction, narrative nonfiction, and argumentative writing).
 These courses have all been designed to develop the ability to communicate in a wide range of business, professional, and graduate school settings.